Fraud Blocker

 Cell Signalling and Molecular Hydrogen: The science.. and the experience

-Scientists have discovered a new way information may be traveling throughout the brain.
+Scientists have discovered a new way information may be travelling throughout the brain.
 The team has identified slow-moving brainwaves it says could be carried only by the brain’s gentle electrical field, a mechanism previously thought to be incapable of spreading neural signals altogether.
 (I’ll tell you why I think this is important at the end of this article.)

 Dominique Durand, professor of biomedical engineering at Case Western Reserve University says “Researchers have thought that the brain’s endogenous electrical fields are too weak to propagate wave transmission, But it appears the brain may be using the fields to communicate without synaptic transmissions, gap junctions or diffusion.”

-What led Durand and her team of researchers to this conclusion was the recording of neural spikes traveling too slowly to be carried by conventional means, indicating something else was at play.
+What led Durand and her team of researchers to this conclusion was the recording of neural spikes travelling too slowly to be carried by conventional means, indicating something else was at play.
 They claim that the only possible explanation for the passage of information in this way was the presence of a weak electrical field.

 By blocking the electrical field and increasing the distance between the cells in the computer model, the team found they could slow down the speed of the wave.
 This furthered their belief that the mild electrical field is in fact behind the propagation of these type of brain signals.